Mc-Zen/quill/src/layout.typ

 }

-// Given a list of n center coordinates in and n cell sizes along one axis (x or y), retrieve the coordinates for a single cell or a list of cells given by index.
+// Given a list of n center coordinates and n cell sizes along one axis (x or y), retrieve the coordinates for a single cell or a list of cells given by index.
 // If a cell index is out of bounds, the outer last coordinate is returned
 // center-coords: List of center coordinates for each index
 // cell-sizes: List of cell sizes for each index